lite-xl/lite-xl-lsp/README.md

-  -- your workspace directory is supported settings = {"Optional table of settings to pass into the lsp"}, init_options = {"Optional table of initializationOptions for the LSP"}, verbose = false -- True to debug the lsp client when developing it }
+  -- your workspace directory is supported settings = {"Optional table of settings to pass into the lsp"}, init_options = {"Optional table of initializationOptions for the LSP"}, -- Set by default to 16 should only be modified if having issues with a server requests_per_second = 16
+  -- By default each request is written to the server stdin in chunks of 256 -- bytes, if this gives issues set to false to write everything at once. requests_in_chunks = true
+  -- True to debug the lsp client when developing it verbose = false
+}
 ```